CBICA/NiChart_BAScores/tutorial/train.md

 - in_dir: The input directory that contains the train, test and eval folders with LPS oriented, DLICV preprocessed T1 images
 - out_dir: The output directory that the file of the model weights with name: `model_name` will be saved
+- mode: Either regression, binary or multiclass.
+The last two corresponds to classification.
 - label_dict: The path to a .csv file that must contain a column with the MRID's and a column with the values of the targets
 - model_name: See above
 - device: Either cuda, mps or cpu